swiftech/swiftmarker/readme.md

 ?\{xxx} ?\{}
 ```

-Engine will recognize them as text not expression.
+Engine will recognize them as text instead of expression.

 ##### Config